-Solution of the one-, two-, and three-dimensional wave equations by separation of variables and characteristics; ray propagation; Fourier analysis applied to ordinary and partial differential equations; convolution theorems.
-PRE-REQUISITE: MA 2129.
+Solution of the one-, two-, and three-dimensional wave equations by separation of variables and characteristics; d'Alembert's solution; ray propagation; Fourier analysis applied to ordinary and partial differential equations; convolution theorems.
+For ASW students.
+PREREQUISITE: MA 2129.

 MA 3181 Vector Analysis (3-0).